 - Monitoring the amount of salt you eat?
 Popular fermented foods — kimchi, sauerkraut, miso and pickles — contain lots of sodium.

 - Are you watching your sugar intake too?
-The sugar content of many yogurts and kombucha tea you’ll find at local grocery stores may be high, and the amounts contained in organic brands of yogurt can be excessive.
+The sugar content of many yogurts and kombucha tea you’ll find at local grocery stores may be high, and the amounts contained in natural brands of yogurt can be excessive.

 - There’s lots of online resources that provide guidance in making fermented foods at home cheaply.
 But, the process is labor-intensive, and you have to keep everything sanitary so no extra bugs spoil your fermented foods.